GodOfProgramming/derive_enum_accessors/README.md

 If two or more variants share the same field name, but at least one type is different, then it will be excluded and a manual approach will instead be required.

+If you want more control over accessors, use [enum_access](https://crates.io/crates/enum_access).
+This crate is meant for simplicity over configuration.

 ## Why Not Tuples?

 I have the belief that if anyone finds `some_enum._0()` or worse `some_enum._0_mut()` to be readable, six months later they'll find out otherwise and this decision serves to help people from frustrating their future selves.